 In the past, roseroots (Rhodiola) were lumped with stonecrops in the genus Sedum, but they differ from that genus by having a stout rootstock and only 4 petals, versus a slender or no rootstock, and 5 petals, in Sedum species.

-Tibetan roseroot (Rhodiola tibetica) is found in dry stony areas in south-western Tibet, Afghanistan, Pakistan, and Ladakh, between 3,000 and 5,400 metres altitude.
+Tibetan roseroot (Rhodiola tibetica) is found in dry stony areas in south-western Tibet, Afghanistan, Pakistan, and Ladakh, between 3,000 and 5,400 m altitude.
 This species has erect stems to 30 cm tall, and dark-red to purple flowers in dense, many-flowered terminal clusters.

 Tibetan roseroot, Honupatta, Ladakh.
 A species of sandwort, Minuartia kashmirica, is seen in the background.
 (Photo copyright © by Kaj Halberg)